 During this 120-minute lesson students will learn the parts of the hydrologic cycle and how energy drives the movement of water around earth.
 Students will also reflect on various works of art, identifying how artists model or represent water as parts in the hydrologic cycle.

 LESSON 2: WHAT’S MISSING?

 During this 120-minute lesson students will explore themes related to artist Maya Lin’s last memorial “What is Missing?” and compare those ideas to parallel the “missing” inches of snowpack in our local Sierra Nevada Mountains.
 Students will locate data online and use satellite images of Sierra snowpack to graph data over time, analyzing patterns of change and discussing possible effects.

-LESSON 3: NEVADA MUSEUM OF ART FIELD TRIP
+LESSON 3: FIELD TRIP

 LESSON 4: USING MODELS TO IDENTIFY WATER VALUES